ojaswa1942/Programs/README.md

 # Programs
 Ahoy!
-This contains a very few of the programs that I've worked upon or completed.
+This contains a very few of the minor projects that I've worked upon or completed.
 Efficient modifications will be appreciated! :)
 Adios!